Total Diplomacy Risk game strategies

 In the previous part, you timed the elimination of another player really well and collected his cards.
 This got you the critical momentum which you needed to deal with the next set of challenges.

 Because of your balance management, you made Purple stronger until eventually Purple became too strong even for you.
 Now you had to confront it.
-The situation looked like this:
+The situation looked like the above.

 How to Maintain the Balance of Power (Part 3 of 4)

 In the last part you saw how you managed the balance of power by weakening the strong players and letting weaker players to become strong.
-You found yourself in the following position and were wondering what to do next.
+You found yourself in the position shown above and were wondering what to do next.

 How to Maintain the Balance of Power (Part 2 of 4)